zero-os/0-templates/templates/zeroboot_client/README.md

 ### Description:

-This template is responsible for configuring the zeroboot client on jumpscale.
+This template is responsible for configuring the zeroboot client on Jumpscale.
 Initializing a service from this templates creates a client with the provided configuration.

 If the client with instance name already already exists, that instance will be used.

 ### Schema:

 - `networkId`: Zerotier network ID
-- `sshClient`: ssh jumpscale client instance name
+- `sshClient`: SSH jumpscale client instance name
-- `zerotierClient`: zerotier jumpscale client instance name
+- `zerotierClient`: Zerotier jumpscale client instance name

 ### Actions:

-- `delete`: delete the client from jumpscale and the service
+- `delete`: Deletes the client from Jumpscale and the service